kikyputraa/sast-devsecops-k8s/README.md

 # Flask DevSecOps Pipeline with Kubernetes

-Proyek ini mendemonstrasikan implementasi alur kerja **DevSecOps** modern untuk aplikasi sederhana berbasis Python Flask.
-Sistem ini mengintegrasikan pemindaian keamanan otomatis tingkat lanjut, containerization, dan manajemen multi-environment menggunakan dual-platform CI/CD (GitLab & GitHub Actions).
+This project demonstrates the implementation of a modern **DevSecOps** workflow for a Python Flask application.
+The system integrates advanced automated security scanning, containerization, and multi-environment management using a dual-platform CI/CD approach (GitLab & GitHub Actions).

 ---